2PM: 2017–2020: Group hiatus

 Taecyeon enlisted for his mandatory military service on September 4, 2017.
 On January 31, 2018, five of the six members of 2PM signed their renewal to JYP Entertainment, with Taecyeon's renewal to be discussed after his military service.
 The following day, JYP Entertainment appointed the members of 2PM as directors of external affairs, as they were the most senior group remaining in the company.

 Jun.
 K also entered the military on May 8, 2018 after delaying his enlistment due to his injury sustained during one of the 6Nights concerts.
 Wooyoung enlisted on July 8, serving active duty.
 On July 25, it was announced that Taecyeon decided not to re-sign with JYP Entertainment, instead signing with 51K, an agency specializing in actors.
 However, he stated that he would continue promoting with 2PM.
 Taecyeon completed his military service and was discharged on May 16, 2019.
 Junho began his military service on May 30, 2019, as a public service worker, and Chansung enlisted on June 11, 2019.

 During the group's hiatus, JYP Entertainment and Epic Records Japan released three compilation albums in Japan.
 In celebration of 2PM's tenth anniversary in 2018, a fan vote titled 2PM Awards was held; the results were announced on September 26 on a Music On!
 TV special broadcast, and a digital compilation album of the top-ranking songs titled 2PM Awards Selection was released on September 27.
 On September 18, 2019, the compilation album 2PM Best in Korea 2 ～2012–2017～, was released, consisting of 15 of the group's songs previously released in Korea from 2012 to 2017.
 The album peaked at number 7 on the Oricon Albums Chart and remained on the chart for three weeks.
 On March 13, 2020, the Japanese-language compilation album The Best of 2PM in Japan 2011–2016 was released, consisting of two CDs containing a total of 38 songs previously released in Japan.
 Taking pre-order sales into consideration, the album topped the Oricon Albums Chart and Tower Records Daily Sales Chart upon release.
-JYP Entertainment and Epic Records Japan also released several DVDs of past concert footage in Japan during the group's hiatus, including footage of 2PM's 6Nights concert held in South Korea.
+JYP Entertainment and Epic Records Japan also released several DVDs of past concert footage in Japan during the group's hiatus.

 Although 2PM did not release any new music as a group during the hiatus, each member released at least one solo album in Japan from 2017 to 2020, with Taecyeon, Chansung, and Nichkhun all releasing their debut solo albums.
 In addition, while 2PM never performed as a full group during their hiatus, several members made appearances together at concerts: Jun.
 K, Wooyoung, and Junho held a concert together titled From 2PM to You at the Yokohama Arena on November 3, 2017, and Taecyeon was joined by Nichkhun, Wooyoung, Junho, and Chansung at the headliner show for the Pyeongchang 2018 Winter Olympics.